skaes/logjam-tools/specs/json_payload.md

 If the field `query_parameters` is present its value SHOULD be a JSON object representing the parsed query parameters of the request.

+The field exceptions, if present, SHOULD be an array of strings.
+Any string value is allowed, but usually the values are names of exceptions which occurred during processing of the request by the message producer.

 ### Topic javascript...